Menu

 • what the person would have to do to settle the claim

-• deadline for compliance with your demand
+• a deadline for compliance with your demand

-• statement that if the claim cannot be resolved satisfactorily, you intend to file a claim in Small Claims Court
+• a statement that if the claim cannot be resolved satisfactorily, you intend to file a claim in Small Claims Court

-In the claim form you outline why you are suing and what you are requesting such as payment of a certain amount of money.
+In the claim, you outline why you are suing and what you are requesting such as payment of a certain amount of money.
 The claim should only contain enough information to identify why you are suing and what compensation you want.
 It should not contain evidence or tell a story.

 You will need the correct name and address for the person you are suing.
 It is helpful if you also have phone numbers and email addresses for the parties.